ndebuhr/cloud-native-workstation/README.md

 The components in this project are tailored towards my work - you'll need additions, revisions, and deletions to adapt the system to your needs.
 The existing systems are geared towards:
 1. Prototyping cloud-native systems
 1. Developing simple microservices (golang) and landing pages (HUGO)
-1. Analyzing data - especially REST API extraction/loading and analysis/transformation with Python
+1. Analyzing data - especially ETL processes with Python and REST APIs
-1. Provisioning infrastructure with Terraform
+1. Provisioning cloud infrastructure with Terraform
 1. Managing Google Cloud Platform workloads
 1. Handling Helm charts and Kubernetes resources

-The provisioning and components in this repository are setup to run on Google Kubernetes Engine, but folks should find the system reasonably easy to adapt to other Kubernetes environments.
+My own use and testing is with Google Kubernetes Engine, but folks should find the system reasonably easy to adapt to other Kubernetes environments.

 ## Install